 I mostly like my usual suspects, dynamic mics with un-hyped high ends, like the RE15s.
 But a recent experience in another part of the forest has me wondering…

 I recorded a set of finger cymbals as part of the same Sephardic project mentioned before.
-I normally mike these with Beyer M260 ribbon mics, their superb transient response and lack of ringing complement the jingle beautifully.
+I normally mike these with beyerdynamic M 260 ribbon mics, their superb transient response and lack of ringing complement the jingle beautifully.
 This time it wasn’t happening, the ribbons didn’t cut it, and the RE15s sounded dull and dead.
-In desperation I pulled the last mic out of my suitcase, an Alesis/Groove Tubes AM51.
+In desperation I pulled the last mic out of my suitcase, a GT Electronics AM51.
 This is a large-diaphragm cardioid-only solid-state microphone sourced from China, but with better-than-average electronics.
 I placed it about 18″ from the musician, centered on the area she covered with her hands (finger cymbal players are as mobile as tambourine players, if not more so—many belly dancers use them to keep time).

 I didn’t really expect good results.
 While the AM51 has an unusually uncolored midrange, it’s a bit sharp on top, and that usually spells trouble with jingly things.
 Well, I was dead wrong.
 The AM51 gave me a most natural, realistic rendition of those pesky finger cymbals.
 They were sharp and clear, the ring came through without losing the clash of their impact (or the impact of their clash), and the wide-ish pattern let the player move around a bit.

-It didn’t hurt, of course, that I was using a good mic preamp, the tubed home-brew I mentioned earlier, without a hint of edginess on top.
+It didn’t hurt, of course, that I was using a good mic preamp, the tubed homebrew I mentioned earlier, without a hint of edginess on top.
 Lesser preamps might have had a problem.
 They also might have created more problems down the line.
-Distortion is a cumulative thing, and any high-frequency intermodulation distortion (“crud”) will be intensified by the analog-to-digital converters, particularly lower-grade ones such as those found on older 16-bit recorders and low-end sound cards.
+Distortion is a cumulative thing, and any high-frequency intermodulation distortion (“crud”) will be intensified by the A/D converters, particularly lower-grade ones such as those found on older desktop recorders and cheap interfaces.
 I hate to say it, but sometimes there’s no substitute for using better gear.

 All this leaves me wondering how that large-diaphragm AM51 would do on a tambourine—worth a try, anyway.
-Some of the less-expensive large-diaphragm mics of Chinese origin might sound more raunchy on jingles (they often have a nasty intermodulation in the top couple of octaves), but I suspect installing Scott Dorsey’s modification board from our January 2002 issue would help a lot.
-(Okay, Scott, you can send the check now.)
+Some of the less-expensive large-diaphragm mics of global origin might sound more raunchy on jingles (they often have a nasty intermodulation in the top couple of octaves), but that’s less and less of a problem now with modern designs.
+Shrieky high end is going out of fashion… fancy that!